mahdi-shojaee/loole/README.md

 ## Why Loole?

-* **Fast**: Excels in high-contention environments with many concurrent producers and consumers.
-(Benchmark results available below)
 * **Featureful**: Unbounded, bounded and rendezvous channels
 * **Safe**: No unsafe code: `#![forbid(unsafe_code)]`!
 * **Capable**: Send and receive operations can be blocking (sync) or non-blocking (async)